15 Mother's Day gifts for under $50

 - These range from a booming Bluetooth speaker to a personalized piece of jewelry

-If you're on a budget, it can be a challenge to find the right gifts to show how much you love and appreciate the mother figures in your life.
+If you're on a budget, it can be a challenge to find the right Mother's Day gifts to show how much you love and appreciate the female figures in your life.
 But it's not impossible.
 This Mother's Day, if you're on the hunt for gifts that are thoughtful but reasonably priced, know that there are plenty of stellar options for under $50.

 The 15 gifts below, ranging from a booming Bluetooth speaker to a personalized piece of jewelry, are all top-rated picks on their respective retailers -- meaning other customers have put them through the wringer and were impressed with the overall quality of the goods.
 So not only will these items bring a smile to someone's face, but they won't have you dipping into next month's rent.
 Sounds like wins all around.